for-all-mankind/game-engine/README.md

 All variables are declared with an identifier followed by either a `:` and a [type](#basic-types) or a `:=`.
 Variables don't have to be initialised at the same time they are declared.
-IceScript is a strictly typed language, but does provide type inference as a convenience.
+Ice is a strictly typed language, but does provide type inference as a convenience.
 See the [types](#basic-types) section for more details.

 Identifiers are defined by the following regular expression: